 Since growth hormones are so effective, their use in competitions is even considered doping.

-Accelerate the Stages of Intermittent Fasting with Keto
+How to Accelerate Fasting Stages with Keto

 Like fasting, the keto diet aims to deplete glycogen stores and tap into body fat for energy.